 You will be expected to provide the Estimated Cost for your intended experience.
 These costs typically include some or all of the following

 - Medical & Insurance

 - Required Fees (such as application or program participation fees)

-If you are studying abroad through UT: This information can be found on the specific program page available through Texas Global (click here for example) and you will not be required to itemize your response unless the estimated cost you provide deviates from the budget provided by Texas Global.
+If you are studying abroad through UT: This information can be found on the specific program page available through Texas Global - Education Abroad (click here for example of where to find the info) and you will not be required to itemize your response unless the estimated cost you provide deviates from the budget provided by Texas Global.

 If you are studying abroad through another institution: Please contact them for a breakdown of expected cost as you will be required to submit the breakdown to CGB.
 You can use one of these budget templates to gather necessary information.

 If you are completing an international internship: You will be expected to send a breakdown of your expected costs with the above-referenced categories, as well as your anticipated salary information, in order to complete your application.
 You can use one of budget template to gather necessary information.